Duncan's ancestors first came to Australia on the first fleet, landing in Sydney in 1788.

-My ancestors were an entrepreneurial lot, with one Francois Girard, owning the Sydney Hotel (1828) and another, Michael Hayes, operating one of the first illegal distilleries in Australia in 1805.
+They were an entrepreneurial lot, with one Francois Girard, owning the Sydney Hotel (1828) and another, Michael Hayes, Australia's first accountant, operating

-Duncan Harris grew up in Tasmania's Tamar Valley, and came to Perth in 1993 as an engineer, eventually buying the Swan Valley property at Baskerville in 1998.
-While working full-time, he spent every spare moment building the dream of a vineyard and wine-making facilities in the Swan Valley.
+Duncan Harris grew up in Tasmania's Tamar Valley, and came to Perth in 1993, eventually buying the Swan Valley property at Baskerville in 1998.
+While working full-time, as an engineer, he spent every spare moment building the dream of a vineyard and wine-making facilities in the Swan Valley.

 Full organic A grade certification was obtained in 2006.
 In 2017 and 2018 Duncan became a finalist for the organic farmer of the year award.

-In 2018 we celebrate 20 years of ownership.
+In 2018 we celebrated 20 years of ownership.

 For those who would like to "do lunch" with my organic wines, I recommend the Swan Valley Gourmet Farm Cafe.

 As mentioned before, Full organic A grade certification was obtained in 2006, however it was applied for in 2004 and took 18 months for the paperwork and the inpections to be completed.
 We just missed out on having the 2006 vintage certified as organic.
 There were two inspections, one as a prerequiasite and teh other as an incoversion inspection.
 Inspector Tom came to see us and was very thourough, giving us good tips and advice as to what was happening in the industry in Western Australia at the time.